mulargui/healthylinkx-chat-app/README.md

 Healthylinx is a classic three tiers app: front-end (ux), service API and data store.
 This architecture makes it very adequate to test different technologies and I use it for getting my hands dirty on new stuff.

-This repo implements Healthylinkx using an LLM as the front end.
+This repo implements Healthylinkx using an LLM as the front end ala ChatGPT.
+You can have general conversations with the LLM (we tested with Claude 3 Haiku) and search for doctors using the Healthylinkx directory.
+When looking for a doctor the conversation will include data from the HealthyLinkx directory seamlessly.

 For each tier of the app, we use different AWS resources: RDS for the datastore, Lambda for the API and web app connected to Bedrock for the front-end.

 To know more about the datastore this repo has more details https://github.com/mulargui/healthylinkx-mysql.git Likewise about the API using Lambda https://github.com/mulargui/healthylinkx-serverless.git

 This repo is based and adapted from previous work to build a LLM chat app  https://github.com/mulargui/bedrock-chat-app.git

-In this repo we added the HealthyLinkx datastore and extended the lambda to search in the HealthyLinkx datastore.
+In this repo we added the HealthyLinkx datastore and extended the API to search in the HealthyLinkx datastore.
 Most of the code added for this purpose is from https://github.com/mulargui/healthylinkx-chatgpt-plugin

 The interesting code is at /lambda/src/index.js where we added code to invoke external tools and at /lambda/src/healthylinkx.js where we implemented to call to the healthyLinkx datastore.
 This code can easily be extended to include more external tools (ie web search...) or more Healthylinkx tools (ie doctor booking...)